Math0097/DPG-iForest/README.md

 #### Example `dpg_custom.py`
 Some examples can be appreciated in the `examples` folder: https://github.com/Math0097/DPG-iForest/blob/main/examples

-In particular, the following DPG is obtained by transforming a Isolation Forest with 200 base learners, trained on Annthyroid dataset.
+In particular, the following DPG-iForest is obtained by transforming a Isolation Forest with 200 base learners, trained on Annthyroid dataset.
 The used command is `python dpg_custom.py`.
 <p align="center">
   <img src="https://github.com/Math0097/DPG-iForest/blob/main/examples/Annthyroid_preprocessed_iForest_bl200_dec2_feature_operator_all_freq_pes_Inlier-OutlierPropagationScore.png" width="800" />